 Application Process for Pharmacy

 The PharmD program is a ‘second-entry’ professional program which means that we admit applicants from the university level rather than the high school level.
 Candidates normally become eligible to apply to our PharmD program during their second year of university.
 It is not necessary to complete a degree prior to applying; however, you may choose to wait and apply after your third or fourth year of university – or even after completing a graduate degree (e.g. Master’s or PhD); it’s up to you to apply at whatever point you feel ready.
 Some universities, including UofT, offer Masters and PhD programs which PharmD graduates may decide to apply to.

 The online applications normally become available by mid-September of each year for the following year’s admission.
 The online application is accessible directly from the Pharmacy website (note that we are not part of the OUAC application system).
 If you apply during your second year of university you will likely be submitting your application before you have completed all of the required subjects.
 Provided you anticipate that you will be completing all required subjects by April of the year for which you are applying (and assuming you will also be meeting other admissions criteria such as the PCAT) you will be eligible for admission consideration if you have submitted your online application by the deadline (which usually occurs early January).

 Some universities may offer conditional acceptance or pre-Pharmacy programs requiring that you attend that particular university for your first years at university.
 For admission to the University of Toronto’s Pharmacy program you are free to attend the university of your choice in preparation for the study of Pharmacy – you may choose to attend a university which is close to home if that is more convenient or desirable for you.
 Just be sure to carefully plan your timetable and choose suitable courses from among the wide range of courses offered at the many universities.
-If you are attending an Ontario university (or University of British Columbia, or McGill university), click here to access the link to the table listing examples of acceptable prerequisite courses.
+If you are attending an Ontario university (or University of British Columbia, or McGill University), click here to access the link to the table listing examples of acceptable prerequisite courses.
 If the university you are attending is not listed, and you are unsure of your course selection after reviewing the published information, you may contact our Admissions Office for guidance (also see FAQ #17 in the Frequently Asked Questions section).